Perspective | The NBA is still LeBron’s league

 It doesn’t work that way.
 James exemplifies that.
 His Finals record: 3-6.
 His ability to make shots efficiently from all over the court: questionable until the Dallas Mavericks humbled him in 2011.
 His reputation as a star who can win with any franchise’s spare parts: tarnished after his Year 1 humiliation with the Los Angeles Lakers.

 Still, he is standing: then, now, for nearly two decades.
 The NBA comes back to King James, always.
 It revolves around him in a most peculiar way.
-In his career, he has had to outlast dynasties from San Antonio and Golden State, Kobe Bryant’s back-to-back Lakers and legitimate challenges to his throne from the likes of Durant, Curry, Leonard and now Antetokounmpo.
+In his career, he has had to outlast dynasties from San Antonio and Golden State, Kobe Bryant’s back-to-back Lakers and legitimate challenges to his throne from Durant, Curry, Leonard and now Antetokounmpo.
 Some of his detractors use this against James.
 If he’s Jordan-level great, why couldn’t his teams hoard titles and deny other superstars?
 But interestingly, in those six Finals losses, just one of James’s teams was truly considered the favorite: the Miami Heat in 2011.
 Parts of his story defy convention.

-So, of course, the longest and most winding NBA season was destined to reach this point: James is the last ring-certified superstar left in the playoffs.
+So of course the longest and most winding NBA season was destined to reach this point: James is the last ring-certified superstar left in the playoffs.
 It sets up either a coronation or an opportunity for an emerging superstar to elevate.
-For the sport, it may not be the perfect ending, but it is familiar.
+For the sport, it may not be the perfect ending but it is familiar.
 If ever a player was built to thrive in a bubble while evading a pandemic and concerned with racial unrest, it is James, who always has handled change and discomfort well.

-He and the Lakers still must win eight more playoff games over two rounds to hoist the Larry O’Brien trophy.
+He and the Lakers still must win eight more playoff games over two rounds to hoist the Larry O’Brien Trophy.
 They’re just halfway to that goal.
 But we’ve reached the conference finals, and with four teams remaining, the Lakers are the overwhelming favorite.
 In the East, Miami and Boston have begun what looks to be an extraordinary series.
 In the West, Denver has a level of offensive talent and grit that cannot be underestimated.

 However, these are not fully formed championship teams.
 The Lakers don’t yet qualify as special, either.
-But they have the league’s best duo in James and Anthony Davis, to go with an assortment of veteran players who have won championships, including Rajon Rondo, Danny Green and JaVale McGee.
+But they have the league’s best duo in James and Anthony Davis to go with an assortment of veteran players who have won championships, including Rajon Rondo, Danny Green and JaVale McGee.

-When Leonard left the defending champion Toronto Raptors for the Clippers last summer and convinced Paul George to force a trade to join him, Leonard was given credit for balancing out the NBA.
+When Leonard left the defending champion Toronto Raptors for the Los Angeles Clippers last summer and convinced Paul George to force a trade to join him, Leonard was given credit for balancing out the NBA.
 Suddenly, there were no super teams, just super tandems.
 With Durant leaving the Warriors, we hailed the return of parity.
 I’m not sure this was the parity people had in mind.

 We’re searching for ways to invent suspense now.
 And there’s not some amazing, unbeatable team paving a road to inevitability.
 The Lakers are just really good at the perfect time.
 If they finish the job, they will win the title having beaten Portland, Houston, Denver and the Boston-Miami winner.
 Challenging?
 Sure.
 But in terms of competition, the flameouts of the Clippers and Milwaukee Bucks lessened the degree of difficulty.